expressjs/body-parser/README.md

 - **IMPORTANT**: This function MUST be synchronous and return the parsed result directly
   - It cannot be an `async` function
   - It cannot return a Promise
-  - For async parsing libraries, you'll need to use a synchronous alternative

 Your parse function will be called even for empty bodies (with a zero-length buffer), but not for requests with no body concept (like GET requests).